Monks-Cafe/Show-About-Nothing/README.md

 Locking down your repositories with the proper protections is a crucial step to ensure secure workflows are met within an organization, while still allowing for seamless and efficient collaboration.
 To help make sure these rules are always set, I've created a web service in Python that listens for any new repositories created within an organization and automatically applies the protection of the master branch.
 The web service then creates an issue within the repository to inform its creator of the applied protections.

+The general workflow for this web service is outlined below:

+    1. Set up the necessary accounts in GitHub and Heroku
+    2. Set up the organization web hook
+    3. Set up web service
+       - Implement automatic branch protections using GitHub API
+       - Create new issue outlining protections
+    4. Deploy web service to Heroku

 ## Initial Setup

 #### Requirements

 * a Github account
 * an organization within Github
 * a repository for the web service (as well as new repositories to test)
 * Heroku web server

 #### Organization